LaggAt/moneywagon/README.md

 * Test and document functions.
 For now: AddressBalance and HistoricalTransactions.
 Currently I get different results from different services.
 I'm currently fixing this.
 See /tests directory.

+## Development

+Check out to_decimal_patch, review the tests/ subdirectory and start coding.
+On further questions: ask.

 ## Donate

 Help me reaching my goals: